Were You A Victim Of Crime Due To Unsafe Property Conditions?

 Luckily, experts in the industry have identified simple policies and technologies that are proven effective for keeping their workers and customers protected.
 But if businesses will not put these policies and technologies into place, their workers and customers pay the price.
 By 2005, working in a New Mexico retail store was rated among the most dangerous jobs in the state.

-While McGinn, Carpenter, Montoya & Love (MCML) has been handling negligent security cases for decades, we would prefer that no one be harmed in this way.
+While McGinn, Montoya, Love & Curry.
+P.A.
+(MMLC) has been handling negligent security cases for decades, we would prefer that no one be harmed in this way.
 We are passionate about holding retailers accountable for lax security that invites crime and violence.

-Committed to reducing the injuries that result from crime in retail stores, the attorneys at MCML volunteered their time and resources in 2005-2006 to help pass a state regulation that now requires New Mexico convenience stores, among other important security precautions, to have at least two workers on staff during the graveyard shift.
+Committed to reducing the injuries that result from crime in retail stores, the attorneys at MMLC volunteered their time and resources in 2005 to 2006 to help pass a state regulation that now requires New Mexico convenience stores, among other important security precautions, to have at least two workers on staff during the graveyard shift.

 Our lawyers further volunteered their time as Amicus Curiae (Friends of the Court) in defending the New Mexico Petroleum Association’s (the organization for convenience store owners) attempt to invalidate this important safety regulation.
 We won.
 The regulation remains the law of New Mexico.

 If you have been harmed by a business that was unwilling to put safety first by failing to address predictable dangers on their premises, please contact MMLC.
 We would like to help you.
 Call our Albuquerque or Santa Fe office today at 505-633-8796 or email us directly to request a free consultation about your premises liability case.

 Se habla español